nelsonjchen/speedtest-rs/README.md

   from the history of the original Python implementation, they were introduced in the first commit but never removed and stayed in as further refactoring was done.
+1. The server list is downloaded.
+1. Each `server` attributes are read.
+  * `lat` - GeoIP'd Latitude of your location
+  * `lon` - GeoIP'd Longitude of your location
+  * `url` - This is used as the endpoint that is used to calculate speeds.
+  * `name` - Name of the server used.
+  * `sponsor` - Sponsor of the server
+  * etc. and some more like `host`, `id`, and `country` but they are not used.
+1. The five closest servers are found by the latitude and longitude with the original `client` attribute from the configuration.
+1. These five servers are tested for latency and the best server is selected.